agile-ventures/TaaS/AgileVentures.TezPusher.SampleClient.Web/README.md

 ## Development server

+Run `npm install` to install all required dependencies.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding